dandrejvv/CommandLineFPS/README.md

 Also, there is a bit of a flicker happening as well.
 I've reverted to using my original renderer that won't flicker if you want to try it out but it is "configurable" when you look through the code and un/comment some lines.

 This was an interesting experiment and something I quite enjoyed persuing, especially to take my mind off my normal programming routine.
 I felt almost like I was a university or high school student again.
-So big thanks to OneLineCoder for the idea!
+So big thanks to OneLoneCoder for the idea!
 Maybe I might tinker on it some more but I can't promise anything.

 ![Screenshot](Screenshot.png)